mnemnion/JLpeg.jl/Plans.md

          and call it golden.
   - [X]  Specialize `|` for combinations of `PSet` and `PChar` to automagically consolidate into one `PSet`.
+  - [X]  Add the headfail instruction, that should go fairly smoothly I think, it's just:
+    - [X]  Count the keys in the prefix map, if there are more than say five:
+    - [X]  Calculate a LeadMultiVec, which fail-jumps without unwinding the stack
   - [ ]  Make a special `PSetDiff` which has a second Settable value, such that those characters and ranges are excluded from the construct.
 This is a lot of work for the gains it produces but for working with Unicode it's fairly